Brand development that increases sales velocity, guaranteed.

 Let’s look at the differences between both concepts.

-BRAND IDENTITY | BRAND IMAGE |
+BRAND IDENTITY BRAND IMAGE

-Brand identity comprises the strategic and intentional elements crafted by the brand to represent its essence, values, and personality. | Brand Image is the perception and impression held by individuals, consumers, and the public about the brand. |
+Brand identity comprises the strategic and intentional elements crafted by the brand to represent its essence, values, and personality.
+Brand Image is the perception and impression that individuals, consumers, and the public hold about the brand.

-It is internally driven and originates from intentional design and strategic decisions made by the brand itself. | It is externally influenced, shaped by consumer experiences, reviews, and marketplace reception. |
+It is internally driven and originates from the brand’s intentional design and strategic decisions.
+Consumer experiences, reviews, and marketplace reception are externally influenced and shaped by it.

-Brand identity influences brand image through intentional design and strategic decisions. | Brand image is shaped by consumer experiences, reviews, social media, and overall marketplace perception. |
+Brand identity influences brand image through intentional design and strategic decisions.
+Consumer experiences, reviews, social media, and marketplace perception shape brand image.

-Relatively stable, evolving strategically over time while remaining grounded in core values. | Dynamic and subject to change based on external factors, consumer sentiment, and market dynamics. |
+Relatively stable, evolving strategically over time while remaining grounded in core values.
+Dynamic and subject to change based on external factors, consumer sentiment, and market dynamics.

-The relationship between Brand Identity and Image
+The Relationship Between Brand Identity and Image

-Brand identity significantly influences brand image as it serves as the foundation and intentional framework that shapes how a brand wants to be perceived.
+Brand identity significantly influences brand image as it is the foundation and intentional framework that shapes how a brand wants to be perceived.
 When your brand strategically designs its visual elements, verbal messaging, and overall experiential elements, it aims to create a specific brand identity that will help your potential customers easily distinguish you.
 This identity, in turn, influences and guides consumer perceptions, experiences, and the formation of your brand image.

 Here’s how your brand identity influences brand image: